Kekos/parse-request-body-middleware/README.md

 PSR-15 middleware for parsing requests with JSON and URI encoded bodies regardless of HTTP method.

+Version 2 calls `request_parse_body()` when applicable, which is when a webserver SAPI is used.
+This excludes running in test runners or CLI.
+It's also important to *not* consume the `php://input` stream or else an `\Kekos\ParseRequestBodyMiddleware\ParserException` will be thrown.

 ## Install

 You can install this package via [Composer](http://getcomposer.org/):